Tuesday, August 09, 2011

 That is, "many" speaks of the entire human race, everyone except this Man Who takes away all sin; and this is taken up by Saint Paul: "Therefore as by the offence of one judgment came upon all men to condemnation; even so by the righteousness of one the free gift came upon all men unto justification of life.
 For as by one man's disobedience many were made sinners, so by the obedience of one shall many be made righteous."
 (Romans 5:18, 19) There we see the One and the many.
 So, although not everyone believes, from the Divine perspective and by Divine initiative, salvation is offered to everyone in Christ.
 However one views the mystery of predestination, a very large subject indeed, it is very dangerous to speak of Christ's work as in any sense itself limited; for, we might then imagine that His death is not sufficient, meaning that He is not sufficient, to take away the sins of the world.
 (John 1: 29)

-Just as it is dangerous, completely wrong and unnecessary to add to the Atonement, whether by the merits of saints from some supposed "treasury," or by calling the Lord's blessed virgin mother "Co-redemptrix" (a popular idea among some contemporary Roman Catholics), and so forth, it is also dangerous to use the term "Limited Atonement" when speaking of Christ's sacrifice.
+Just as it is unnecessary, not to mention unorthodox, to try to add to the Atonement, whether by the merits of saints from some supposed "treasury," or by calling the Lord's blessed virgin mother "Co-redemptrix" (a popular idea among some contemporary Roman Catholics), and so forth, it is also error to use the term "Limited Atonement" when speaking of Christ's sacrifice.
 From two opposite ends these ideas limit Christ's work, and therefore treat Him as less than fully Divine.
 "Full, perfect and sufficient" means just that, as does "once for all."
 (Hebrews 10:10)

-Whatever the Biblical mystery of predestination truly means, we serve no need by solving false problems.
-Reconciling the full, perfect and sufficient work of Christ with the unbelief of a fallen world, is a false problem; and, it would be no solution either to that problem or to the man-made doctrine of Universalism to undervalue the meaning of the words, "And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world."
+We serve no need by solving false problems.
+Reconciling the full, perfect and sufficient work of Christ with the unbelief of a fallen world, is a false problem; and, it would be no solution to undervalue the meaning of the words, "And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world."
 (I John 2:2) For that speaks of God's generous will and infinite love, whatever men may do about it.

 Finally, the great Christological passage from Paul's Epistle to the Philippians also connects Soteriology to the whole study of Christ's Person and Incarnation, rehearsing the Gospel in the context of Christ's two natures: